ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 The system sends the UIN, face image, iris image, and finger print image of the operator and supervisor to ID Authentication and receives a response as "TRUE" or "FALSE" to authenticate the operator and supervisor.
 If the biometric is valid, then responds is received as "TRUE", which indicates that officer or supervisor is authenticated.

 #### C. Authenticate using OTP and Password Validation
-The system validates an officer with a password/OTP authentication if the officer or supervisor ID is available but all biometrics (iris, fingerprint, face, pin) of the officer or the supervisor are null.
-In that case, the system checks if any of the officer or supervisor bio-metrics are available and officer or supervisor password/OTP is valid then responds is received as "TRUE", which indicates that officer or supervisor is authenticated.
+The system validates an officer or a supervisor with a password/OTP authentication only if the officer or supervisor ID is available in the packet.
+1. If the officer or supervisor ID is available in the packet but not the biometrics (iris, fingerprint, face, pin) o details, then the system validates with a password/OTP authentication and response as TRUE for authenticated user.
+1. If any of the officer or supervisor bio-metrics are available and officer or supervisor password/OTP is valid then responds is received as "TRUE", which indicates that officer or supervisor is authenticated.

 ## 3.2 Processing
 ### 3.2.1 Individual Data Validations